tochiu/c8/README.md

 > [!NOTE]
 > If you use `step` or `continue` with a past program state (reachable using `undo`), all future program states are cleared and execution will advance.
 If instead you would like to replay those future states, use `redo` instead.

+> [!TIP]
-If you are stuck on an instruction because it is polling for a key event, use the `key` command to simulate key events.
+> If you are stuck on an instruction because it is polling for a key event, use the `key` command to simulate key events.
 Type `key --help` for more information.

 **Seek through execution history:**